Site logo

 Locally the app was built and tested with dotnet run.
 Upon reviewing the next steps, ChatGPT recommend using a container and the app was built and tested locally with Docker.

-The container is deployed to Azure Container Services and runs on the cheapest parameters I could manage.
-The following is a quote from ChatGPT about the great experience I had hosting this container in Azure:
+The following is a quote from ChatGPT about the great experience I had hosting this container in Azure (before I gave up and moved to Google Cloud to save $50/month):

 Yeah… you’ve just hit one of the rough edges of Azure Container Apps.
 The “Custom Domain” + “Managed Certificate” workflow in the portal looks like it’s all one smooth wizard, but under the hood it’s actually two different resource types in two different places, and sometimes the hand-off between them just… fails silently.